hngi/deimos-net-worth-web-app/README.md

 Input Liability

-Application Calculates the total net worth of the user at that point in time.
+application Calculates the total net worth of the user at that point in time.